aapoalas/denonomicon/static/contents/fast-api.md

 - Booleans
 - Arrays (passed as `Local<Array>`, so essentially only primitive values can be used)
-- 32 bit integers
+- 32-bit integers
-- 64 bit integers (JavaScript numbers, meaning limited to `Number.MAX_SAFE_INTEGER`)
+- 64-bit integers (JavaScript numbers, meaning limited to `Number.MAX_SAFE_INTEGER`)
-- 32 and 64 bit floating point numbers
+- 32 and 64-bit floating point numbers
 - `Uint8Array`, `Uint32Array`, `Int32Array`, `Float32Array`, `Float64Array`,
   `BigUint64Array`, and `BigInt64Array`
 - Catch-all `v8::Local<v8::Value>`: This can theoretically be used to pass any